blackferncreations/germankeycut/intellectual-context.md

 * identify itself clearly as work in progress
 * distinguish developing material from stable material
-* link back to this repository as the canonical structural reference for GermanKeyCut
+* link back to this repository as the canonical structural reference for the GermanKeyCut system
-* avoid presenting exploratory manuscript claims as current GermanKeyCut operating definitions
+* avoid presenting exploratory manuscript claims as current operational definitions of that system

-The manuscript repository should remain structurally separate from the operational GermanKeyCut repository.
+The manuscript repository should remain structurally separate from the repository documenting the GermanKeyCut system.

 ---